Evan-Archuleta/alpaca_adap_allocation/README.md

 TODO: figure out how to get yfinance to work in VSC

 4) do not write out dates as it will keep them and not auto-update duh

+5) need to delete duplicate funds ie upro and spxl are both 3x s&p500

+6) number of holdings to select is in config